daattali/beautiful-jekyll/_posts/2018-07-12-learning-from-real-data.md

 Surely, there are many more lessons that we have learned throughout this project and this list is 100% subjective.
 What is your advice to aspiring data scientist working on their first projects - I would love to hear from you!
 You can find me on Twitter as @akleefel.

-Finally, a big THANK YOU to my team members Esteban Angel (@esetebanangelm91), Maud Boucherit, and Prash Medirattaa (@prashm16) for an exciting time together as well as Thinkific for being such an amazing host.
+Finally, a big THANK YOU to my team members Esteban Angel (@esetebanangelm91), Maud Boucherit, and Prash Medirattaa (@prashm16) for an exciting time together as well as Steph Carew and Thinkific for being such amazing hosts.